top of page

 Dr. Lorna Wanzel

 Private piano and theory lessons, from Beginner to ARCT levels.
 Group theory classes.
 These include Harmony, Counterpoint, Music History, Analysis, Piano Pedagogy, Rudiments and Composition.
-Dr. Wanzel is also a Clinician, Researcher, Adjudicator, Examiner and Coach
+Dr. Wanzel is also a Clinician, Researcher, Adjudicator, Examiner and Coach.

 Dr. Wanzel is a former President of the Canadian Federation of Music Teachers’ Associations and Past President of the Nova Scotia Registered Music teachers’ Association.
 She started the NSRMTA Research Group, the first of its kind in the world, and has presented research papers on various topics, including motivation and retention of students in the private music studio.
-She has presented research papers at music education conferences in Australia, Portugal, Italy, Latvia, China, Greece, UK, USA and Canada.
+She has presented research papers at international and national music education conferences in Australia, Portugal, Italy, Latvia, China, Greece, UK, USA and Canada.
 She is a recipient of the prestigious CFMTA Distinguished Teachers Award and has been made a Life Member of the NSRTMA.

 6158 Lawrence St.